Photo credit: EppYouS | Unsplash

-Depending on where you live, you may be in an area that was using Medicare’s Competitive Bidding Program for durable medical equipment prior to 2019 (beneficiaries in those areas needed to make sure they were using a Medicare contract supplier, but because the Competitive Bidding Program resulted in lower costs on durable medical equipment, the portion that the patient paid was also lower).
+You may live in an area that was using Medicare’s Competitive Bidding Program for durable medical equipment prior to 2019.
+Beneficiaries in those areas needed to make sure they were using a Medicare contract supplier, but because the Competitive Bidding Program resulted in lower costs on durable medical equipment, the portion that the patient paid was also lower.
 But for 2019 and 2020, there is a temporary gap in the Competitive Bidding Program for durable medical equipment.
 New contracts are expected to take effect as of January 2021.

-If the patient has a Medigap (Medicare supplemental insurance) plan, it will likely pay all or a portion of the 20 percent coinsurance for durable medical equipment like wheelchairs.
+If a person has a Medigap (Medicare supplemental insurance) plan, it will likely pay all or a portion of the 20 percent coinsurance for durable medical equipment like wheelchairs.

 Used wheelchairs, walkers and basic medical supplies can also be found at even greater savings as church bazaars, estate sales, garage sales and online.